Snorkeling in the Heart of the Coral Triangle!

 Meals provided: B,L,D

-Nusa Laut is an extensive seaward reef with walls that begin in just a few feet of water and plunge to thousands of feet in depth.
+Nusa Laut has an extensive seaward reef with walls that begin in just a few feet of water and plunge to thousands of feet in depth.
 Along with the huge schools of anthias and damsels that converge at the reef margin, look for turtles, sharks, and pelagic fish such as mantas and mobulas.
 The coast along the small limestone island of Mamala is made up of limestone boulders, some the size of a 3-bedroom house, that converge to create a convoluted coastline with swim-throughs and grottos.
 The shallow micro-habitats are perfect for juvenile reef fishes and this reef seems to be very popular for nudibranchs!
 Overnight Gaia Love.

 Day 13: Ambon / Jakarta